 RehaCom's screening modules

-The optional Screening Modules can help you quickly get recommendations for how the client should start the RehaCom training.
+The Screening Modules can help you quickly get recommendations for how the client should start the RehaCom training.

 In an ideal situation, before commencing therapy, a diagnostic assessment of all brain functions is made in order to pinpoint the impairment as well as determine which functions are still intact.
 Then, a therapy plan is created, which is customized to meet the clients‘ specific needs.
 Specific goals are defined together with the client so that the therapy is as successful as possible.

 Such targeted cognitive therapy is an important instrument in the rehabilitation process of brain injured clients.
-However, on occasion, a full neuropsychological assessment is not available due to resource constraints and the optional Screening Modules within RehaCom can help if this is the case.
+However, on occasion, a full neuropsychological assessment is not available due to resource constraints and the Screening Modules within RehaCom can help if this is the case.

-Although RehaCom is a therapy tool and its primary focus is on rehabilitation of cognitive impairments, the optional screening tools within RehaCom just give a hint according to the measured deviation from expected norms.
+Although RehaCom is a therapy tool and its primary focus is on rehabilitation of cognitive impairments, the screening tools within RehaCom just give a hint according to the measured deviation from expected norms.
 Specially adapted screenings can help to identify suspected cognitive weaknesses or impairments in a very easy and efficient fashion.
 The results give a quick overview of which cognitive functions are affected.
 This allows therapy to commence without delay, supported with knowledge of the RehaCom procedures that will be most helpful.
 More specific diagnostic tools can be applied afterwards when required.
 Data from around 200 healthy people are included to define the "norms" for screening purposes.

 In this module the tonic alertness, the phasic alertness, and intrinsic alertness are measured.
 The first stage of the test is to measure the response time when a fully filled square appears on the screen.
 The user has to push a button as fast as possible in response.
 For the second condition, response time to the same visual stimulus is measured while a signal sound was played before the square appears.
 The client has to wait until the square appears on the screen to push the button (not reacting on the sound).